oowibowo/host-builder/README.md

 It's important to have two separate files here.
 During run time each VM needs it's own file system structure (\*.qcow2 file) that it can read/write to.

-It's ok to just copy the same qcow2 file twice if both VMs use the same image.
-But both files must exist in a 2 VM system.
+It's ok to use the same qcow2 file twice if both VMs use the same image.
+But COPY the file so that each VM system has it's qcow2 file.

 ## Boot Targets into PXE
 At this point the ESP server should be running and ready to build target machines, [review the documentation here](https://github.com/intel/Edge-Software-Provisioner/tree/v1.6.1).